uutils/parse_datetime/README.md

 The `from_str` function returns:

-- `Some(Duration)` - If the input string can be parsed as a relative time.
+- `Ok(Duration)` - If the input string can be parsed as a relative time
-- `None` - If the input string cannot be parsed as a relative time.
+- `Err(ParseDurationError)` - If the input string cannot be parsed as a relative time

+This function will return `Err(ParseDurationError::InvalidInput)` if the input string cannot be parsed as a relative time.

 ## License